ChristopherTsh/CDV01_Career_Goals_Reflection_CHRTSH528_BLC2401_GroupA__Christopher-TshomaCDV01-main/README.md

          -  JavaScript is a powerful language for adding interactivity and dynamic behavior to web pages.
     - Identify skills you need to develop or improve.
+         - JavaScript: Dive deeper into JavaScript.
+Learn about ES6 features, libraries (e.g., React, Vue, or Angular), and best practices.
 2. **Interests and Values**:

     - Describe your key interests related to your career.